What You Need To Do After You Arrive on Campus

 Once you have received your I-20, please make note of the “program start date”.
 This is the date you are required to report to John Jay College.
 According to USCIS, an F-1 student may be admitted for a period up to 30 days before the indicated report date or program start date listed on the Form I-20.
 Students that arrive after their program start date might be denied entry at the Port of Entry.
 Please ensure that your passport and Form I-94 are stamped with the correct immigration and status and that the end date is D/S (duration of status).
 The Form I-94 is an electronic arrival/departure record and can be obtained at http://www.cbp.gov/I94.

 Once you have arrived in the U.S., make an appointment to meet with the DSO with 10 days of arrival.

-Please bring your passport with your F-1 Student Visa, I-94 card, and your I-20 so we can make a copy for our records.
-Please call or email:
+Please bring your passport with your F-1 Student Visa, I-94 (download and print the Form I-94 here), and your I-20 so we can make a copy for our records.
+Please call or email for an appointment: